poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Primary_Contact` column is a free-form text field that stores the name of the main or the corresponding author of the respective paper for published data.

+The `Custodian_Institution` column (introduced in Poseidon v3.0.0) allows to document one or multiple institutions that curated the sampled remains at the time of sampling.
+Each institution should be given with name, city and country.
+The `Collection_ID` column may allow to link to the internal bookkeeping of this institutions.

 The `Publication` column holds either the value `unpublished` for (yet) unpublished samples or -- for published data -- one or multiple citation-keys of the form `AuthorJournalYear` without any spaces or special characters.
 These keys have to be identical to the [BibTeX](http://www.bibtex.org) citation-keys identifying the respective entries in the `.bib` file of the package.
 BibTeX is a file format to store bibliographic information, where each entry (article, book, website, ...) is defined by a series of parameters (authors, year of publication, journal, ...).
 Here's an example `.bib` file with two entries for [@Cassidy2015](https://doi.org/10.1073/pnas.1518445113) and [@Feldman2019](https://doi.org/10.1126/sciadv.aax0061):

 ```default